Question: So if metronadizole (flagyl), steroids, and the highly processed prescription foods may harm my cat - how do I treat my cat's IBD???

 - Digestive Enzymes - (Use for pets) Featured in IVC Journal, Spring 2012

 - Enzyme Protocol for Treatment of Diarrhea.
 Article title "Giardia Natural Treatment Protocol" by Dr. Jean Hofve.
 "This protocol utilizes digestive enzymes on an empty stomach.
 With no food in the system, the digestive enzymes go to work on anything else that might be in the intestines–including parasites.
 Although it has not been tested with other protozoal parasites, it could theoretically work for Coccidia, Toxoplasma, Cryptosporidia, Neosporum, Tritrichomonas foetus, and similar protozoal parasites."

 - Controlling Inflammation with Enzymes - Lane Leonard, PhD, Ward Dean, MD, and Jim English.
 Nutrition Review April 2012.
 Enzymes play a critical role in inflammation and other immune system functions.

 Probiotics in Cats

 - You can restore a healthy - cat-specific, colonizing - microbiome in your cat using a fecal microbiota pill, created by AnimalBiome.
 There is NO better probiotic, though this should NOT be given with antibiotics.
-AnimalBiome has a pilot program for Fecal Microbiota Transplant pills ("FMT Pills," in our Facebook group otherwise known as "Poo pills").
-Contact AnimalBiome for more information.
-Healing Your Pet With A Microbiota Transplant
+AnimalBiome has Fecal Microbiota Transplant pills ("Gut Restoration" pills a.k.a.
+"FMT Pills," in our Facebook group, also referred to in the group as "poobiotics" and "Poo pills").
+For more information please see Healing Your Pet With A Microbiota Transplant

 Probiotics for Cats - A Cornerstone in IBD Treatment - Why and Which Ones